 What is an Energy Benchmark Report?

-An energy benchmark report measures the energy used per square foot by your building and compares the energy-use intensity of your building against similar-use buildings (i.e. retail, office, etc.) adjusted for business operations (i.e. hours of operation, number of employees, etc.) and weather zone.
+An energy benchmark report measures the energy used per square foot by your building and compares the energy-use intensity (EUI) of your building against similar-use buildings (i.e. retail, office, etc.) adjusted for business operations (i.e. hours of operation, number of employees, etc.) and weather zone.

 Energy Use Intensity (EUI) is expressed in kBtu/sq. ft.
 This provides a common energy measurement to allow gas usage, often measured in therms, to be added to electrical usage, often measured in kWh, to be added to together to calculate total energy use.